Perfect-Personnel-Placement/backend/STARTUP.md

 ## Setup CodePipline

 - Create a new pipeline in AWS.
-Accept defaults except what's indicated below.
+Accept defaults except as indicated below.
   Side Note: Configure as it makes sense for YOU.
-This is just what we did.
+This document only outlines what we did.

 ### Choose Pipeline Settings